Bookclubbers without boundaries in Nelson, New Zealand

 Once in the New World the men decide to investigate the penal system but struggle to agree upon their journeys and exploits, which more often than not turn out to be troublesome.
 The men quarrel and make up, collecting women and friends/enemies along their adventures.

 The story is told in first person by Parrot and Olivier in alternating chapters, each portraying their unique perspective on events.
-Their trustworthy narratives highlight one of the book’s main themes, the class difference between aristocrats and commoners.
-In the New World they agree to arrive as friends rather than master and servant however, the way in which the men treat others and view the rules and laws of the land both at sea and on land demonstrates that behaviours related to class division are difficult to let go of.
+Their narratives highlight one of the book’s main themes, the class difference between aristocrats and commoners.
+In the New World they agree to arrive as friends rather than master and servant however, the way in which the men treat others and view rules and laws demonstrates that behaviours related to class division are difficult to let go of.

 I have traveled widely.
 I have seen this country in its infancy.
 I tell you what it will become.
 The public squares will be occupied by an uneducated class who will not be able to quote a line of Shakespeare.